 Digital Marketing Idea 9: Adding your business to Google Maps

-With your business firmly placed in Google Maps, your customers can find you easily, and even leave you valuable feedback for using your services, which will help you attract even more customers.
+With your business firmly placed in Google Maps, your customers can find you easily, and even leave you valuable feedback for using your services, which will help you boost credibility and attract even more customers.

 Digital Marketing Idea 10: Pay Per Click

 I couldn’t leave PPC out because it’s a great strategy for businesses when the time is right.